GeotrekCE/Geotrek-admin/docs/installation.rst

 In your instance folder create a ``.env`` file

 In this example : the server is inside a container of docker.
-You may want to use a remote server or a locale one.
+You may want to use a remote database server (separate) or a locale one.
 Change POSTGRES_HOST and every information about POSTGRES and PGPORT
 ::